easolhq/easolhq.github.io/docs/reference/objects/product/modifier.md

 {: .label .fs-1 }

 The remaining stock for the modifier.
 If the modifier has unlimited inventory this will return `nil`.
+If this modifier is accessed through an [experience date]({% link docs/reference/objects/product/experience_date.md %}), it will return the remaining stock for the modifier on the given date.
+If this modifier is accessed independently or through a product, then it will return the stock for the default modifier, managed in **Experience > Modifiers**.

 ## `modifier.selected`
 {: .d-inline-block }